As used in this chapter, the following definitions apply:

 (5) "Council" or "POST Council" or "POST" means the full 13-member public safety officer standards and training council as created by 2-15-2029, MCA.

-(6) "Director" or "executive director" means the executive director of the public safety officer standards and training council.
+(6) "Director" or "executive director" means the bureau chief of the public safety officer standards and training bureau.

 (7) "Employing authority," "employing agency," or "governmental unit" means any entity that is statutorily empowered with administration, supervision, hiring or firing authority, training, or oversight over a public safety agency or officer.
 This may include but is not limited to: the chief of police, mayor, county attorney, city council, warden, sheriff, etc.